 During discharge, lead sulfate forms on both plates.
 During charging, lead sulfate converts back to lead dioxide and sponge lead.

-Formation of Plates of Lead-acid Cells:
+Formation of Plates of Lead-Acid Cells:

 The plates are formed through specific processes like the Plante process and the Faure process.